12 Best Practices for Monitoring Azure Environments in LogicMonitor Envision

 Adjust collection timing based on importance: Poll your critical systems more frequently and less important ones less often.
 No need to check everything at the same rate.

 Use JSON path to get specific data: Extract the Azure metrics you need with LM Envision’s JSON path functionality.
-This gets you more detailed performance data.
+This provides more detailed performance data.

 Build your own combined metrics: Create calculated metrics that bring multiple data points together.
-This gives you insights that single metrics just can’t provide.
+This gives insights that single metrics just can’t provide and aligns metric selection with Azure monitoring best practices.

 What to monitor for Azure SQL databases